idrisaggio/oop_projects/save_the_king_2.0/README.txt

 Algorithms worth mentioning:
 ---------------------------

-gnomes' movment: they move in random direction by using the rand() function
+gnomes' movement: they move in random directions by using the rand() function

 ++++++++++++++++++++++++